tigerhead/CarND-Vehicle-Detection-Tracking/README.md

 #### Multiple sliding windows

-Multiple sildeing window sizes are used to search vehicles in the image to ensure vehicle are not missed.
+Multiple sliding window sizes are used to search vehicles in the image to ensure vehicle are not missed.
 Code can be found in code cell No. 14 in P5.ipynb.
 I tried different combination of window sizes and overlap rate, finally chose follow three sizes: (64, 64), (96, 96), (128, 128) and overlap rate 0.75.
 Here is an example with dected vehicles marked by different sizes of windows:

 ![multi_Windows](/output_images/car_mul_win_ex.png)

 #### Reducing false positive and combine multiple boxes.

-All positve boxes are clollected as demostrated in example above.
+All positive boxes are collected as demonstrated in example above.
 From the positive detections,  I created a heatmap and then thresholded that map to identify true vehicle positions and eliminate false positive.
 Code can be found in code cell No. 16 in P5.ipynb.
 Here is example of heat map and threshold heat map.
-The false positive which is shade in a tree is elimimated.
+The false positive which is shade in a tree is eliminated.

+Heat map with all positive windows

 ![heat_map](/output_images/heatmap_ex.png)

+Theshloded Heat map(False positive window eliminated)

 ![threshold_heat_map](/output_images/heatmap_thr_ex.png)

-label from scipy.ndimage.measurements is used to find contineous nonzero areas and label them starting from 1 and set the background as 0.
+scipy.ndimage.measurements.label is used to find continuous nonzero areas and label them starting from 1 and set the background as 0.
 And min and max point will be picked will be used to draw single box around detected vehicle.
 Code can be found in code cell No. 18 in P5.ipynb.
 Here is an example:

 ![label_heat_map](/output_images/label_heatmap_ex.png)